ArielAsh1/Genetic-Neural-Network/README.md

 # Genetic Algorithm for Neural Network Optimization
-This repository holds the code for Ex3 in Computational Biology Course.

 This Python program uses a genetic algorithm to optimize the structure and parameters of a neural network for binary string classification.
 The goal of the program is to achieve the highest possible classification accuracy on a test dataset.